Foundation Models for Bioacoustics -- a Comparative Review: Review of Bioacoustic Models

 Preprocessing pipelines vary significantly across bioacoustic foundation models, reflecting diverse architectural requirements, input modalities, and domain-specific adaptations to handle the unique challenges of animal vocalisations.

 \paragraph{Resampling and input standardisation} The models exhibit substantial variation in sampling rate requirements, ranging from 8 kHz to 48 kHz.
 The sample rate is selected based on the frequency range of relevant biological signals, according to the Nyquist theorem, which states that the highest frequencies retained in an audio signal are half of the sample rate.
-Animal2Vec operates at the lowest sampling rate of 8 kHz optimised for meerkat vocalisation events, while BirdNET and Biolingual use the highest rate of 48 kHz to preserve high frequency components of bird vocalisations.
-The other models either standardise at 16 kHz (AVES, BirdAVES, BioLingual, NatureLM-audio) or 32 kHz (BirdMAE, ConvNext$_{BS}$, Perch, ProtoCLR, SurfPerch) with ViT$_{INS}$ using 22.05 kHz.
+Animal2Vec operates at the lowest sampling rate of 8 kHz optimised for meerkat vocalisation events, while BirdNET and BioLingual use the highest rate of 48 kHz to preserve high frequency components of bird vocalisations.
+The other models either standardise at 16 kHz (AVES, BirdAVES, NatureLM-audio, ProtoCLR) or 32 kHz (BirdMAE, ConvNext$_{BS}$, Perch, Perch~2.0, SurfPerch) with ViT$_{INS}$ using 22.05 kHz.

 \paragraph{Fixed-length segmentation and temporal windowing} All models implement fixed-length input processing, which facilitates batch training.
 Varying temporal windows are used: BirdNET and ViT$_{INS}$ use 3-second segments, ProtoCLR doubles this to 6-second segments.
-Animal2Vec, BioLingual, and NatureLM-Audio process 10-second chunks originating from AudioSet's clip length, while other models standardise on 5-second windows.
+Animal2Vec, BioLingual, and NatureLM-audio process 10-second chunks originating from AudioSet's clip length, while other models standardise on 5-second windows.
 When using bioacoustic data sources (e.g., \gls{xc}, \gls{ina}) with variable length audio recordings, it is important to select the segments with meaningful vocalisations.
 BirdNET uses a signal strength detector, and Perch uses a peak-finding algorithm for this purpose.
-BirdMAE and ConvNext$_{BS}$ use the BirdSet \gls{xc} training data selection that provides a list of detected events per file, originated from the bambird detector~\cite{michaud2023}.
+In contrast, Perch~2.0 reverts to random window selection, which performs on par.
+BirdMAE and ConvNext$_{BS}$ use the BirdSet \gls{xc} training data selection that provides a list of detected events per file, originating from the bambird detector~\cite{michaud2023}.
 NatureLM-audio and ViT$_{INS}$ stride with half of their window length over the recordings.